 - Test, if needed

-Anyone who has come into contact with an infected person must stay at home for 14 days, even if they are not displaying any symptoms.
+Anyone who has come into contact with an infected person must stay at home, even if they are not displaying any symptoms.
 If a person starts to show symptoms while self-isolating, they can book a test or call 119.

 For more information on how the NHS Test and Trace system works, visit Gov.uk

 There are many ways that people can be tested: